WaveOfMotion/Non-blocking-TCP-client-server-communication-between-two-ABB-AC500-V3-PLCs-over-Ethernet/README.md

 ```iecst
 https://www.abb.com/global/en/areas/motion/digital-tools/automation-builder/software-download
 ```
-P.S.
-For application-development, Codesys PLC level-of-programming in IEC 61131-3 standard (Structured-text and Continuous Function Chart) was used only.
+P.S:	For application-development, Codesys PLC level-of-programming in IEC 61131-3 standard (Structured-text and Continuous Function Chart) was used only.

 In the following TCP-Client application, the instructions are given: